L-Scofano/SDA/README.md

 # SDA
-The official PyTorch implementation of Following the Human Thread in Social Navigation
+The official PyTorch implementation of **Following the Human Thread in Social Navigation**

+Code coming soon.